-Students late to class first and fifth hour will go to the office for a permit to get into class.
+Students late to class first and fifth hour will go to the office for an admit slip to get into class.
 Tardies between classes will be assigned by teachers and enforced through the office.
-3 or more tardies could result in Wednesday detention.
+Three or more tardies will result in Wednesday detention.